 Kelly graduated with a Master’s degree in Physician Assistant Studies from the University Of Florida College Of Medicine.
 She is excited to be a member of the team at the USF Parkinson’s Disease and Movement Disorders Center.
 She has been working with Dr. Hauser at USF since 2012 and is the sub-investigator for many of our clinical trials.
 Kelly is currently seeing new and established patients at the clinic Monday through Friday and is working hard to get people involved in clinical research trials.

-Tara has worked with Dr. Robert Hauser and the Department of Neurology for 21 years.
+Tara has worked with Dr. Robert Hauser and the Department of Neurology for over 21 years.
 She began as a receptionist in 1996 at our Harbor Side location on Davis Island.
-Tara also coordinated fund raisers for Parkinson’s disease.
-She is now responsible for patient appointments, medical records, and prior authorizations for all patients at our location.
+Tara has also coordinated many fund raisers for Parkinson’s disease.
+She is currently responsible for patient appointments, medical records, and prior authorizations for all patients at our location.
 She has a good relationship with patients and loves her job.

 To make an appointment, please call Tara at 813-396-0761